m-r-tanha/SAMSET-Django/README.md

  - Django follows Model-View-Template (MVT) architectural pattern.
  - Model: It is the data access layer.
 It contains everything about the data.
  - View: It is the business logic layer.
 This layer contains the logic that accesses the model and defers to the appropriate template.
+ - Urls uses a regular expression to capture URL patterns for processing.
+ - When a visitor lands on Django page, first Django checks the URLs pattern you have created and used the information to retrieve the view.
+After that view processes the request, querying your database if necessary, and passes the requested information to a template.
+After that, the template renders the data in a layout you have created and displayed the page.
+ - Django is a high-level Python's web framework which was designed for rapid development and clean, realistic design.